drcscodes/drcs.codes/src/ai/ksu/cs3642/syllabus.md

 ### Email Policy

-Students must use their official KSU email address and put the course number, CS 3642, in the subject line of the email when sending email pertaining to the course.
+Students must use their official KSU email address and put "CS 3642 Student" in the subject line of the email when sending email pertaining to the course.

 ### Classroom Behavior

 All students are reminded to conduct themselves in accordance with the Student Code of Conduct, as published in the University Catalog.
 Every KSU student is responsible for upholding the provision.
 Students who are in violation of KSU policy will be asked to leave the classroom and may be subject to disciplinary action by the University.

 ## Instructional Continuity Plan
 <hr style="color: #ffc629">